Dependency Injection

-The AlchemyBow.Core uses dependency injection (DI) to automatically associate the elements of your game.
+AlchemyBow.Core uses dependency injection (DI) to automatically associate the various components of your game.

-In this article, we use the following naming:
+In this article, we use the following terminology:

-- Service - is an object that can be injected into other objects.
+- Service: An object that can be injected into other objects(clients).

-- Key - is an exposed type of a service that clients may require.
+- Key: An exposed type of service that clients may require.

-- Installer - is a unit that creates values, associates them with keys and adds them to the container.
+- Installer: A unit that creates values, associates them with keys, and adds them to the container

 Introduction